August 25, 2016

 (34.5 miles in Dartmouth & Westport, download map here)

 You’ve got everything on this ride: polite drivers, country roads, rock walls, farms, marshes and sea.
 If I lived closer, this would easily be my go-to ride.
 Stop at the Lloyd Center to climb up to its observation deck for breathtaking views (detailed in our Only on the South Coast article in the 2016 edition).

 Ice Cream at The Bucket at Gulf Hill, Salvadors, Head Town Landing Country Store.
 Just off the route: Handy Hill Creamery and Wood’s Ice Cream in Westport)

-We’ve got a South Coast Almanac team for the Coalition Ride….join us on October 2 if you want to be on the team that wins the costume contest!
-There’s a variety of distances (100, 75, 35 and 11 mile options) so, even if you’re just starting out, you have more than enough time to get ready.
+We’ve got a South Coast Almanac team for the Coalition Ride….join us on October 3 if you want to be on the team that wins the costume contest!
+There’s a variety of distances (100, 75, and 35 mile options) so, even if you’re just starting out, you have more than enough time to get ready.
 You can learn more about the ride here.
-If you want to join our team, let us know for a discounted registration fee code.
-Email us at [email protected]

 DO YOU LIKE PAPER MAPS?